 The three white species commonly known as cabbage whites - the large and small white and the green-veined white - also overwinter as pupae and may be seen from quite early in April, with the small white typically the first to appear and the green-veined soon afterwards.

 Large whites have larger black tips which extend down the wing edge, but are much more elusive than the other two species this month.
 Both small and large whites have somewhat yellowy underwings for camouflage purposes and for this reason it is possible that you might mistake one in flight for a brimstone.
-As mentioned above, the paler yellow female brimstone can also look like a white as it flies by, as indeed can a male brimstone at a distance.
+Usually it is the other way around, however: the paler yellow female brimstone looks very like a white as it flies by, as indeed does the male brimstone at a distance.

 The female orange tip butterfly can also easily be confused for a small or green-veined white until you see its distinctive mottled olive lower underwing.
 It is slightly smaller than even a small white, and has a more fluttery, less purposeful flight.
 The male is the one you will usually notice, however - perhaps the most lovely April butterfly of all, and one that is easy to identify even in mid flight, since it lives up perfectly to its name.